nnsee/iopshell/README.md

 ```
 iop$ set verbose 1
 ```
 Custom values will be lost after closing the program.
-To set permanent custom values, create a `.ioprc` file in your home directory, and include commands to be run on launch.
-An example `.ioprc` might look something like this:
+To set permanent custom values, create a `init.iop` file in your iopshell config directory (Linux: `$HOME/.config/iopshell/`, Windows: `C:\Users\%USER%\AppData\Roaming\iopshell\`, MacOS: `$HOME/Library/Application Support/iopshell/`), and include commands to be run on launch.
+An example `init.iop` might look something like this:
 ```
 set host 192.168.42.1
 set user admin